 6. Emperor Penguin

 The Emperor Penguin reaches in height 51 in (130 cm) and weighs (49to 99 lb) 22 to 45 kg.
 It is the heaviest and tallest among living species of penguin.
 The female and male emperor penguins are the same in size and plumage.
-Read here about the Penguin symbolism.
+Read here about the penguins and their spiritual symbolism.

 The Emu weighs between 18-60 kg (40 and 132lb).
 It reaches up to 6.2 ft (1.9 mts).
 The females are larger than males and sprint the speeds of 30 mph (48 km/h).

 Bearded Vulture weighs up to 8 kgs (17.7 lbs).
 Bearded Vultures are in Asia, Africa, and Europe.
 They are scavengers and their wingspan is over 3 mts (9.8ft).
 They swipe up the carcasses of dead animals and break the bones by dropping them from heights.
 It feeds on the marrow.

 9. African Crowned Eagle

 The African Crowned Eagle is an aggressive raptor residing in tropical African rainforests.
 This bird of prey has a 2 mts wingspan (6.5 feet).
 It hunts animals weighing 77.1 lbs. (up to 35 kg).
 This Crowned Eagle preys on small antelopes, chevrotains, hyraxes, and Guinea fowl.

 The Northern cassowary is a large bird.
 Native to northern New Guinea, its average weight is 58 kg(128lb), while females weigh up to (154 lb) 70 kg.
 Males are smaller with a stocky build.
 This bird can sprint up to 31 miles an hour or 50 kilometers.